-It is easy to lose several hours here beside the creeks in the cool fresh air exploring the mines, but remember what comes down must go up.
-Leaving The Cells it again is 4wd territory as you start heading skyward further up Jeep trail.
-Several kilometres along a strange timber structure will appear, The locals have named this The Hilton.
-A sturdy structure where travellers have emblazed their names and dates on the walls and roof.
-A small walk from here will lead you to several other mines that lead into the side of the hill, also there are several swimming holes and a small waterfall nearby to cool off in the warmer months.
-The road out from The Hilton is 4wd only as it climbs out of the valley at a sharp rate of knots.
+We found it pretty easy to lose time down here beside the creeks in the cool fresh air exploring the mines, but remember what comes down must go up.
+Leaving The Cells it again is 4wd territory as you start heading up Jeep trail where after a few kilometres you’ll come across The Hilton.
+A sturdy structure where travellers have blazed their names and dates on the walls and roof.
+A small walk from here will lead you to other mines that lead into the side of the hill, also there are several swimming holes and a small waterfall nearby to cool off in the warmer months.

 Wandering up hill you will soon come across Grassy Trail, a quick right turn here will see you follow another ridge along through tall timbers and scrubby undergrowth.
 Traversing some 900 metres above sea level along these ridges looking down makes you wonder just how the old timers found the gold out here.
 Jump onto Blue Mountain Creek Trail on your left, this trail rises even more as you pass several rocky spurs that give you glimpses of some pretty views across the valley.
 The Cells Loop consists of around a 40 km’s, not big kays but time consuming with the stopping at the mines, criss crossing the many creeks, and the fact that you will need to engage 4wd to traverse the many hills that you will encounter makes this loop a generous yet casual day away from camp.